-While there has been broad expansion in regulatory regimes that attempt to protect workers from exploitation, a substantial gap remains between regulatory intent and regulatory outcomes in most developing country labor markets.
+While there has been a broad expansion in regulatory regimes that attempt to protect workers from exploitation, a substantial gap remains between regulatory intent and regulatory outcomes in most developing country labor markets.
 As a consequence, enforcement remains central to the debate over the effect of minimum wage regulations, and labor regulation more generally.
-A practical issue related to enforcement and compliance is one of measurement, particularly how to measure non-compliance and enforcement.
+A practical issue related to enforcement and compliance is one of measurement; particularly how to measure non-compliance and enforcement.

-This article reviews the research on enforcement and compliance in developing countries, confining itself to minimum wage legislation, and offers some guidance to help policymakers derive measures and formulate strategies to establish a more conducive environment for minimum wage enforcement and compliance.
+This article reviews the research on enforcement and compliance in developing countries, focusing largely on minimum wage legislation but also goes on to consider a multidimensional measure of labor law violation.
+Guidance is offered to help policymakers derive measures and formulate strategies to establish a more conducive environment for minimum wage enforcement and compliance.